Measuring the value of health

 What if we had invested $10 billion in energy projects in the developing world?
 In that case, the return would have been $150 billion.
 What about infrastructure? $170 billion.
 By investing in global health institutions, however, we exceeded all of those returns: The $10 billion that we gave to help provide vaccines, drugs, bed nets and other supplies in developing countries created an estimated $200 billion in social and economic benefits.

-As Bill notes in his essay, the foundation worked with experts at the Copenhagen Consensus Center to calculate that outsize return on investment.
+As Bill notes in his essay, the foundation worked with health financing experts at the Copenhagen Consensus Center to calculate that outsize return on investment.
 The Optimist sat down with Damian Walker, deputy director of data and analytics at the Gates Foundation, to talk about how the team approached this problem, the challenges of evaluating investments in global health and why these analyses should be a key input in decision-making.

 In January 2010 at Davos, the Gates Foundation announced they’d pledge $10 billion in a call for a “decade of vaccines.”
 Colleagues at the foundation, worked with modelers and estimated that nearly nine million lives could be saved.
 Tracking progress against this number, and updating the estimates, become one of my core responsibilities at the foundation.
-And over time, I’ve become the go-to person for estimating the health and economic impact of a lot of the global health work we do.
+And over time, I’ve become the go-to person for estimating the health and economic impact of a lot of the global health financing work we do.

 My six-year-old thinks I’m a doctor of numbers (as opposed to a “real” doctor like my father and elder sister).
-But I think it’s about trying to inform tough trade offs with the best available data.
+But I think it’s about trying to inform tough tradeoffs with the best available data.
 You can apply that at multiple levels.
-I have as a health economist, mostly applied that to and within global health.
+I have, as a health economist, mostly applied that to and within global health.
 But the foundation works in other development sectors such as education, agriculture, and financial services, and it’s also about helping make those tough trade offs across and within these sectors as well.

 Evaluating the impact of global health financing

 This is a deceptively simple exercise.
 Count the costs.
 Count the benefits.
 Present in terms of a ratio or net benefits.
-If the former is greater than 1, than the benefits are worth the effort.
+If the former is greater than 1, then the benefits are worth the effort.
 Alternatively, if the net benefits are positive (benefits minus costs), again, the thing being evaluated is “worth doing”.
 Seems simple enough right?
 But here are just a few of the challenges to this kind of work.

 First, whose costs and benefits should be included?
 Including, or conversely excluding, some costs and benefits can really influence your findings.
 So, it’s always important to unpack results and assess whether you think the most important costs and benefits have been included.